 Working remotely has benefits to the overall productivity of the company - the time expended on commuting is not lost and rigid working hours are replaced with flexible working hours.

 The modern workplace is fast-paced and hectic.
 Employers are beginning to pay more attention to the well-being of their employees by dedicating resources to interventions that promote mental and physical health.

-As a result, life-coaching sessions, meditation sessions, financial literacy workshops, and gym centers are becoming features in workplaces.
+As a result, life-coaching sessions, consistent performance reviews, meditation sessions, financial literacy workshops, and gym centers are becoming features in workplaces.
 Reward culture, thoughtful company swag, and incentives are also gaining traction.

 In addition, there’s increased promotion of empathy and care beyond workplace needs and concerns, and this improves retention.

 A survey by PWC showed that organizations that care about the financial well-being of their employees are experiencing a higher retention rate.

 This is a surviving feature of remote working.
 As a consequence of the differing geographical locations, transparency is becoming a necessity.
 It’s crucial that there’s clarity and decentralized information that enables communication to be well-detailed.